ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-tables.md

 -   Scope: `eosio.nft.ft`
 -   Key: N/A

-The table stores information about whether the creation of token factories by accounts other than Ultra is allowed
+The table stores information about whether the creation of uniq factories by accounts other than Ultra is allowed

 | Fields        | Type | Description                                                                       |
 | ------------- | ---- | --------------------------------------------------------------------------------- |